Do I Need to Rent a Car at Honolulu International Airport?

 The bottom line

-If you’re looking for a convenient and flexible way to get around the island, Hui is a great option.
+If you’re wondering whether you need to rent a car from Honolulu International Airport, there are plenty of transportation options to get you to your hotel quickly and affordably.
+If you’re looking for a convenient and flexible way to get around the island, Hui is a great choice.